Looking for a guide to help you create an effective employee handbook? Then keep reading because this article will show you how to do just that.

 This will not only help minimize confusion on the part of your employees, but it will also make it easier for them to find and digest the exact information they’re looking for as quickly as possible.

-Finally, you need to set standards as for how, when, and why you’ll update your employee handbook over time.
+Finally, you need to set standards as for how, when, and why you’ll update your handbook over time.

 The document should be updated after a certain period of time as elapsed, or after you’ve made certain changes to your overall processes and operations—whichever comes first.

-(In other words, even if you don’t make any specific changes to your policies, you should still revisit your employee handbook from time to time to ensure accuracy and thoroughness.)
+(In other words, even if you don’t make any specific changes to your policies, you should still revisit your handbook from time to time to ensure accuracy and thoroughness.)

-Once you have a standardized creation process in place, you’ll be ready to start putting together your employee handbook.
+Once you have a standardized creation process in place, you’ll be ready to start putting together your handbook.

-What Does an Employee Handbook Include?
+What to Include in an Employee Handbook

 As we’ve said, your employee handbook is meant to provide a comprehensive look at what it means to be a member of your team.